 3.3.1.2 Despite the views expressed by the majority of parish residents during the consultation on the Plan and submitted formally at Regulation 14 and 16 supporting the view that "Tysoe" comprised the three settlements - Upper, Middle and Lower Tysoe, it is not proposed to include Lower Tysoe within the Local Service Village of Tysoe with its own BUAB.
-A proposal to include Lower Tysoe within the Local Service Village was not supported by either the Examiner or the District Council.
-Lower Tysoe will therefore continue to enjoy a different planning status from the rest of Tysoe as it is designated as an "other settlement" where a presumption against most forms of development exists.
+It is maintained by the District Council that to do so would render the Plan non-compliant with Basic Conditions as they believe the settlement is unsustainable.
+Since 2011 17 houses have been granted planning permission in Lower Tysoe giving an increase in the housing stock in that settlement of some 43%.
+In the rest of Tysoe 33 houses have been granted permission in the same period.
+Lower Tysoe will therefore enjoy a different planning status from the rest of Tysoe and will continue to be designated as an "other settlement" where there will be a presumption against development.